Testing - What to Expect

 Public health intervention

-If your child has received a blood lead test and the results are at or exceed the Centers for Disease Control & Prevention "reference level" (3.5 micrograms per deciliter), your family is eligible to have a free phone consultation from a Snohomish Health District public health nurse to help identify potential sources of lead that may be contributing to your child's lead level.
+If your child has received a blood lead test and the results are at or exceed the Centers for Disease Control & Prevention "reference level" (3.5 micrograms per deciliter), your family is eligible to have a free phone consultation from a Snohomish County Health Department public health nurse to help identify potential sources of lead that may be contributing to your child's lead level.

 A phone call with a public health nurse who will ask a set of questions focusing on known lead risk factors.
 These questions are designed to help narrow down the list of potential sources of lead that may be contributing to your child’s lead level.
 After potential sources of lead have been identified, a more in-depth look at those sources can take place.
 Health education will be done on the risks of lead exposure, how to decrease exposure, and prevention measures.
 Health education materials on lead risk and prevention will be mailed to you.